 pip freeze > requirements.txt

-In the command above, pip freeze is used to get all the dependencies into the project and send the output of this command into the requirements.txt file.
+In this command, pip freeze is used to get all the dependencies into the project and send the output of this command into the requirements.txt file.
 This step is required by Heroku.

-Next, create a file named Procfile at the root of the project (Heroku apps include a Procfile that specifies the commands that are executed by the app on startup) and add the following line:
+Heroku apps include a Procfile that specifies the commands that are executed by the app on startup.

 web: gunicorn my_django_project.wsgi